instagraham/olinjs-3/README.md

 **Recap**:

 * **Express** is a *server* library.
 It is an abstraction for Node.
 Reference is here: <http://nodejs.org/api/>
 * **Jade** is a way to make *templates*, HTML pages that can have strings and other content easily added into them.
-Refernce is here: <http://naltatis.github.com/jade-syntax-docs/>
+Reference is here: <http://naltatis.github.com/jade-syntax-docs/>
 * **Mongoose** is a *database* library.
 It is an abstraction for MongoDB.
 Reference is here: <http://mongoosejs.com/docs/guide.html>

 **Mongoose queries**